 California requires reporting of all agricultural applications of pesticides, as well as other uses when pesticides are applied by a licensed applicator.
 These data are collected in the Pesticide Use Report (PUR) database.
 A query of the PUR database for 1,3-D use in California from 1998 to 2012 shows a substantial increase in the use of 1,3-dichloropropene due, in part, to increased incidence of resistance-breaking nematodes in nematode-resistant tomato cultivars and restrictions on the use of methyl bromide as a fumigant (CDPR, 2015d; CDPR, 2015e).
 In 2000, the total use of 1,3-dichloropropene in California was approximately 4.5 million pounds, but by 2011 use more than doubled to reach 10.9 million pounds for that year.
-Between 2004 and 2010, the pounds of 1,3-D used per year stabilized and varied between 8.6 and 9.7 million pounds per year, possibly in part to limited availability of 1,3-D. Variation in weather patterns and crops planted in 2009 may also have contributed to this low level of use which returned to 8.8 million pounds in 2010.
+Between 2004 and 2010, the pounds of 1,3-D used per year stabilized and varied between 8.6 and 9.7 million pounds per year.
+The one exception to this range was 2009, when use dropped to 6.2 million pounds per year, possibly in part to limited availability of 1,3-D. Variation in weather patterns and crops planted in 2009 may also have contributed to this low level of use which returned to 8.8 million pounds in 2010.
 As of 2012, use of 1,3-D had reached about 12 million pounds annually.
 Use of 1,3-D in terms of pounds applied annually from 1998 to 2012 is summarized in Figure II.1.